History Of The Ford Bronco

 An interesting design note about this generation of the Ford Bronco is that, in 1978, the Custom trim level came with round headlights, while the XLT Ranger trim level (along with the entire 1979 Bronco lineup), had rectangular headlights.
 That means the 1978 model year was the last time the Bronco had round headlights until the sixth-gen arrived 43 years later.

-The 1978-1979 Bronco was longer and wider than the original for increased passenger space, and it was available with two V-8 engine options (351 and 402 cubic inches) making this Bronco the only generation to not offer a six-cylinder engine.
+The 1978-1979 Bronco was longer and wider than the original for increased passenger space, and it was available with two V-8 engine options (351 and 402 cubic inches), making this Bronco the only generation not to offer a six-cylinder engine.
 Despite growing in size, the 1978-79 Bronco still featured key traits such as a swing-out tire carrier, removable hardtop, and the Ford name spelled out across the front end.
 As a sign of how basic the first-generation Bronco was, the second-gen models were the first Broncos to offer air conditioning and AM/FM radio as optional equipment.

 Third Generation 1980-1986

 Continuing the trend of sharing a design with the F-Series, the Bronco was redesigned for the 1980 model year.
-Ford says this generation of Bronco was smaller, lighter, more aerodynamic and more-efficient than the second-gen design.
-Buyers could once again opt for a six-cylinder engine in addition to two V-8 engines (the 5.0L V-8 debuted in 1985), and this Bronco was the first to utilize an independent front suspension setup improving on-road comfort and off-road capability.
+Ford says this generation of Bronco was smaller, lighter, more aerodynamic, and more efficient than the second-gen design.
+Buyers could once again opt for a six-cylinder engine in addition to two V-8 engines (the 5.0L V-8 debuted in 1985), and this Bronco was the first to utilize an independent front suspension setup, improving on-road comfort and off-road capability.

 In 1982, the Bronco ditched the FORD lettering on the front end, which had been a staple of the Bronco’s design since 1966, in place of Ford’s Blue Oval logo mounted on the grille.
 Another milestone for this generation of Bronco was the introduction of the Eddie Bauer trim level in 1985.